 Determinants of patient trust

 Most of the evidence on the determinants of patient trust comes from high-income settings, primarily North America (for a review, see Murray & McCrone, 2015).
+Only a handful of studies have been conducted in low and middle-income countries (LMICs) such as China (Zhao, Rao, & Zhang, 2016), Taiwan (Lee & Lin, 2011) or Cambodia (Ozawa & Walker, 2011).
 Yet, it is particularly relevant to study patient trust in such settings, as levels of care seeking are often low (for example, Herbert, Lee, Chandran, Rudan, & Baqui, 2012) and a lack of trust could be a contributing factor.

-Most studies examine the association between trust and basic socio-demographic patient characteristics (gender, age, ethnic group), but s (for a review, see Murray & McCrone, 2015).
+The empirical literature on the determinants of patient trust in providers has explored a limited range of factors.
+Most studies examine the association between trust and basic socio-demographic patient characteristics (gender, age, ethnic group), but very few have explored the role of provider characteristics (for a review, see Murray & McCrone, 2015).
 This is despite the fact that several provider attributes are a priori likely to influence patients’ expectation of receiving correct treatments.
+For example, clinical competence has been highlighted as one of the key determinants of patient trust by qualitative studies (for example, Mechanic & Meyer, 2000).
+Other aspects, such as providers’ communication skills are also likely to influence the patient’s belief about the extent to which the provider cares about their case, and their well-being in general (Fiscella et al., 2004).

 DATA